TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

    first day of the week. ``0`` is Monday (the default), ``6`` is Sunday.

    A :class:`Calendar` object provides several methods that can be used for preparing the calendar data for formatting.
-This class doesn't do any formatting itself.
+This kundi doesn't do any formatting itself.
 This is the job of subclasses.